https://youtu.be/frEgAyJ7td4

 - enhanced penalties if you end up being convicted of DUI.1

-By law, the police are required to tell you that a PAS breath test is optional.2 But often, they will present the PAS as if it’s not a choice.
+By law, the police are required to tell you that a PAS breath test is optional.2 Often, though, they will present it as if it is not a choice.

-The results of a PAS test, however, can be used to help secure a DUI conviction.
-Accordingly, it is recommended that you politely refuse to take a PAS if you are at least 21 and not on DUI probation.
+The results of a PAS test can be used in trial to help secure a DUI conviction.
+Accordingly, we advise that you politely refuse to take it if you are at least 21 and not on DUI probation.

 Some counties — including Los Angeles — have begun conducting limited tests of saliva swabs for preliminary DUI testing for drugs and alcohol.3 These tests are equivalent to the PAS breath test, except that the results are not – at present – admissible in court.